ROMAN ENGINEERING ON THE ROADS TO SANTIAGOII – The roads of the Rioja [1]Published in:

 - Publications of the Institución Tello Téllez de Meneses no 73.
 2002.
 Diputación de Palencia.

-See also: http://www.traianvs.net/viasromanas/santiago-01_en.htm
+See also: https://www.traianvs.net/viasromanas/santiago-01_en.htm

 [2] I refer principally to the work by VÁZQUEZ DE PARGA, L.; LACARRA, J.M.; URÍA RÍU, J. 1949, Las perigrinaciones a Santiago de Compostela [Pilgimages to Santiago de Compostela].